Black Walnut Pumpkin Bread

 - This loaf is very versatile and can serve as either dessert, breakfast, or a snack.

 - To store, wrap it well or slip it into a plastic bag.
 Keep it for up to two days at room temperature.
-For longer storage, I’d recommend freezing your bread.
+For longer storage, I’d recommend wrapping it tightly and freezing.

 Nutrition Information